yunfeixie233/TextArena/textarena/envs/games/Hangman/README.md

 ## Environment Parameters
-- `hardcore` (`bool`)
-- Description: Sets the difficulty level of the game by determining the vocabulary size from which words are chosen.
+- `hardcore` (`bool`) - Sets the difficulty level of the game by determining the vocabulary size from which words are chosen.

 ## Variants